Background pattern

 Children react more severely to high amounts of Loperan than adults.
 If a child takes an excessive amount or presents any of the above symptoms, call a doctor immediately.

-If you forgot to take Loperan
+If you forget to take Loperan

-Do not take a double dose to compensate for the missed doses.
+Do not take a double dose to make up for forgotten doses.

 If you have any other doubts about the use of this medication, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this medicine may cause side effects, although not everyone will experience them.
+Like all medications, this medication can cause side effects, although not all people experience them.

-Common: occurs in at least 1 in 100 but fewer than 1 in 10 patients.
+Common: at least 1 in 100 but less than 1 in 10 patients.

-Uncommon: occurs in at least 1 in 1,000 but fewer than 1 in 100 patients.
+Uncommon: at least 1 in 1,000 but less than 1 in 100 patients.

-Rare: occurs in at least 1 in 10,000 but fewer than 1 in 1,000 patients.
+Rare: at least 1 in 10,000 but less than 1 in 1,000 patients.

-Very rare: occurs in at least 1 in 10,000 patients.
+Very rare: at least 1 in 10,000 patients.

 Frequency not known: cannot be estimated from available data.

-The described side effects are:
+The side effects described are:

 Skin and subcutaneous tissue disorders: